One-year-old Rana starved to death.

 In an exclusive video shot for VICE, Dani interviewed the mother of a malnourished child in their home in Moadamia.

 Milk contains all the electrolytes, proteins, carbohydrates, vitamins, and other elements essential for human survival, Hakeem said.
-“Women can produce milk, even if they are malnourished, [but] some women cannot produce milk at all,” said Nana, the doctor in Florida.
+“Women can produce milk, even if they are malnourished, [but] some women cannot produce milk at all,” said Dr. Nana.
 “In this case, there’s no alternative, no other way” to feed the children because no cow milk or artificial milk are left in town.

 Another case of malnutrition in Moadamia al Sham